Wolfr/css-encapsulation-today/README.md

   * 2 HTTP requests for the HTML
   * The element container (iframe) doesn't scale with the page automatically
   * Parent site can't touch what is happening in the frame

+# Manual scoping

+No example here.
+Basically you make sure styles don't touch other styles by prefixing everything and never using `!important` and taking great care in specifity matters.

 # Scoped stylesheets

 Scoped stylesheets are **not a solution** to CSS encapsulation.
 The only thing scoped styles does is limit styles to a particular element in the DOM.
 It doesn't prevent styles from the parent page to cascade to the "component".